impress/impress.js/README.md

 If you want to learn even more there is a [list of tutorials and other learning resources](https://github.com/bartaz/impress.js/wiki/impress.js-tutorials-and-other-learning-resources) on the wiki, too.

+These is also a book available about [Building impressive presentations with impress.js](http://www.packtpub.com/building-impressive-presentations-with-impressjs/book) by Rakhitha Nimesh Ratnayake.

 WANT TO CONTRIBUTE?